 • Financial projection or Funding request

 If you’re sharing this section with an investor then you should focus on convincing them that your business is financially stable to be invested in.
-This means sharing a prediction of income statements, break-even analysis, return-on-investment calculations, balance sheets, and cash flow statements for the coming 2-5 years of your business.
+To gain the most accurate projection, you should pull data from your business management system to predict income statements, break-even analysis, return-on-investment calculations, balance sheets, and cash flow statements for the coming 2-5 years of your business.

 Related14+ Finance Infographics to Simplify Financial Information [Templates and Examples]